-Any employee suffering from a communicable disease or condition is required to follow all control measures given to him or her by the health director and take all necessary precautions to prevent the transmission of the disease or condition.
 Any school system employee who has reason to believe that a fellow employee is not following safe practices, including the universal precautions, must report this failure to his or her principal or supervisor.
 Supervisory personnel shall report unsafe conduct to the health department when they have a reasonable concern that such conduct may cause or may have caused the spread of a communicable disease.

-4. Cooperating with Health Officials
+4.3.
+Cooperating with Health Officials